A Guide to Less Than Full Time Training

 A side note for anyone that might require a set day(s) off for whatever reason, as long as this is communicated to your department's rota coordinators in good time, they should be able to accommodate this.

-The biggest benefit of working LTFT is the ability to create a much more balanced life; I would be physically unable to pursue my medical career without this adjustment.
+For me, the biggest benefit of working LTFT has been the ability to create a much more balanced life; I wouldn’t be physically able to pursue my medical career without these adjustments.

 Top Tips

-Be friends with your JDA/MSA (medical staffing administrators) - they are invaluable and the only people who will adjust your rotas!
+Be friends with your Junior Doctor Administrators/Medical Staffing Administrators - they are invaluable and the only people who will adjust your rotas!
 Emailing them as soon as you know your rotation/their contact details, introduce yourself and give them a heads up on your adjustments.
 They will be your first point of call for any rota queries or concerns and usually will be able to sort it out for you!

 Talk to people who work LTFT!
 It still isn’t super common for foundation trainees to be LTFT so getting an inside perspective is so useful!

-Be honest and open with your supervisors (if you feel comfortable with them) - the more they know about your situation, the more they can support you individually and help you get the best out of your rotations!
+Be honest and open with your supervisors - the more they know about your situation, the more they can support you individually and help you get the best out of your rotations!

 Difficulties